-- Primary rental car collision insurance: When you rent a vehicle for business purposes on the card, you’ll get primary coverage, which means if you have an accident, you won’t have to go through your own car insurance company first.
+- Primary rental car collision insurance: When you rent a vehicle for business purposes on the card, you’ll get primary coverage for theft or collision damage to the vehicle, which means if you have an accident, you won’t have to go through your own car insurance company first.

 - Insurance for stolen or damaged purchases